Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Option 1: Specific Prison/Bank Arrangement

-Correctional facilities can allow inmates to have outside bank accounts if they open them at an approved financial institution.
+Correctional facilities may allow inmates to have outside bank accounts if they open them at an approved financial institution.
 For example, in Wisconsin inmates are allowed to open interest-bearing accounts at a bank that’s approved by the Department of Corrections.

 If you’re trying to open a bank account for an inmate, you could check with the Department of Corrections or Criminal Justice to find out which banks are approved.
 The Department of Corrections should also be able to tell you what restrictions or requirements apply when opening accounts for inmates.